Oct 25, 2024

 Ellsworth Kelly.
 White Blue, 1960.
 Oil on canvas, Overall: 215.9 x 172.7 cm.
 Gift from the Women's Committee Fund, 1963. © Ellsworth Kelly Foundation, Courtesy Matthew Marks Gallery.

 Mid-way through Moments in Modernism, an exhibition currently on view at the AGO, in the space between Mark Rothko’s mystical colour forms and Alex Colville’s haunting vignettes, Ellsworth Kelly’s White Blue (1960) slides into view to steal your attention.
-A crisp large-scale canvas, featuring curvilinear shapes in two colours – it reveals no trace of the artist's hand, but bursts with energy and personality.
+A crisp large-scale canvas featuring curvilinear shapes in two colours – it reveals no trace of the artist's hand but bursts with energy and personality.

 Kelly was a wholly original American artist (1923–2015), who spent seven decades creating art outside of any one school or movement, drawing, painting, sculpting, making frescos, and designing buildings.
-Kelly’s foundational influence is often thought to be Henri Matisse, whose work he encountered in Paris, following WWII.
+Kelly’s foundational influence is often thought to be Henri Matisse, whose work he encountered in Paris, following the Second World War.
 Although they never met, their shared love of organic forms, line and saturated colours, is evident in White Blue.
 While seemingly abstract, White Blue, like many of Kelly’s works, is rooted in nature, and is based on a drawing of an apple, its stem, and leaves, intensely enlarged.
 This distillation of form aligns them artistically, despite Kelly’s rejection of Matisse’s more gestural approach.
 This shared vision lasted his entire life.
 In 2014, towards the end of his life, Kelly curated a much-celebrated exhibition of Matisse drawings, shown alongside his own lithographs of plants.

 White Blue is one of a group of two-colour paintings that Kelly created following his return to New York in 1954.
 Working nights at the post office, throughout the late 1950s and early 60s, Kelly was a resident of Coenties Slip, an artists’ community in lower Manhattan with dramatic views of the East River.
 Kelly was among many artists, including Robert Indiana, Lenore Tawney and Agnes Martin, who found community and studio space within these ramshackle waterfront warehouses.